 Location: Chang Moi Road, close to the River Ping, north of Chiang Mai Night Bazaar Hours: 6:00AM-7:00PM

-Visiting a place is rarely complete without stuffing your suitcases with new purchases and carrying with you the memories of the whole shopping and entertainment experience, especially when going shopping in Chiang Mai.
+Visiting a place is rarely complete without stuffing your suitcases with new purchases and carrying the memories of the whole shopping and entertainment experience, especially when shopping in Chiang Mai.
 With modern malls and local markets, Chiang Mai makes up for a wonderful shopping destination in Thailand.